ckadluba/GrpcDemos/README.md

 Call server reflection via gRPCurl in call-service.ps1.

-## Metadata (to do)
+## Metadata

-Demonstrates a gRPC call containing metadata fields.
+Demonstrates sending call metadata in request and response between client and server.

 ## Timeout (to do)